mariovagomarzal/cookiecutter-dotfiles/docs/usage.md

 output of this script is also written to a log file inside the `logs` directory.
 The name of the log file will be of the form `<my_package>_setup.log`.

-Look at the [Full guided example](full-example.md) section for a more detailed example of a `setup.sh` script.

 ### The `symlinks` directory

 The `symlinks` directory contains the files that have to be linked to the system.
 This